 Venture capital is on the opposite end of the spectrum.
 VC backers look to put serious cash behind ideas that promise quick and massive growth.
 Very few have what they're looking for.
 The ones that do can expect to trade some of their control of the business and a share of its profits in exchange for VC backing.

-Since you're not giving crowdfunding backers an equity stake or seats on the board, you’ve got to give them something.
-Campaigns on these platforms tend to offer backers prizes in exchange for their contribution: this can be early access to your product, tickets to a live event, etc.
+Since you're not giving crowdfunding backers an equity stake or seats on the board, you have to give them something.
+Campaigns on these platforms tend to offer backers prizes in exchange for their contribution: This can be early access to your product, tickets to a live event, etc.

 Mom and dad might not have as much money as a venture capital firm or a big bank, but they tend to have much better terms.
 Family and friends can be a great source of seed money, particularly when you're young and inexperienced.

-There are entire industries out there — from coworking spaces to CRM software to government grants — dedicated to helping entrepreneurs succeed.
+There are entire industries out there — from co-working spaces to CRM software to government grants — dedicated to helping entrepreneurs succeed.

 The recent boom in entrepreneurship has sparked competition between governments at local, state, and national levels to attract and foster business development.
 Business incubators provide essential infrastructure and tools that might otherwise be out of reach for small businesses.

 Seed accelerators are highly competitive programs that put startups in head-to-head competition for seed funding.
 Winners often receive mentorship and educational resources along with financing.
-Here’s a ranking of seed accelerators.

-Here at HubSpot, we have a few special programs of our own:
+And here at HubSpot, we have a few special programs of our own:

-1. "Tools of Titans" by Tim Ferris
+1. "Tools of Titans" by Tim Ferriss

 2. "Influence" by Robert Cialdini

 Based on 35 years of research, "Influence" breaks down the psychology of persuasion into six key principles.
-This is a must read for anyone interested in hearing the word "yes" more often.
+This is a must-read for anyone interested in hearing the word "yes" more often.